deepfryed/swift-db-postgres/README.md

 end
 ```

+You can get a list of statically generated OIDs with type description using `Swift::DB::Postgres#typemap` but
+this method only exists for convenience and the type map OIDs may not include all the supported types in your
+PostgreSQL instance.

 ### Asynchronous

-Hint: You can use `Adapter#fileno` and `EventMachine.watch` if you need to use this with EventMachine.
+You can use `Swift::DB::Postgres#fileno` and `EventMachine.watch` if you need to use this with EventMachine.

 ```ruby
 require 'swift/db/postgres'